-First, if you’d like to get an overview of the technology behind BSC, check out An Introduction to Binance Smart Chain (BSC).
+First, if you’d like to get an overview of the technology behind BSC, check out An Introduction to BNB Smart Chain (BSC).

 That article can give you a walkthrough of the mechanics of the blockchain, while this one will provide practical information about how to get started.
 So let’s dive in.

 BNB Smart Chain (BSC) wallets

 First things first, you’ll need a wallet to interact with the applications on BSC.
 The good news is that you have quite a few options to choose from.

 It’s worth keeping in mind that this isn’t an exhaustive list.
 In addition to the ones mentioned below, you can also use Math Wallet, Ledger, TokenPocket, Bitkeep, ONTO, Safepal, and Arkane.

 Something you might already be familiar with is MetaMask.
 If not, no worries, we’ve got your back – we have a guide on How to Use MetaMask.

 But wait, isn’t MetaMask an Ethereum wallet?
 It is, but actually, it’s quite easy to connect it to BSC.
 This way, you can use a familiar UI when interacting with BSC.

 As to how to connect your MetaMask to BSC?
 We’ve got a detailed guide about it, so check out Connecting MetaMask to BNB Smart Chain if you’re interested.